EndlssNightmare/zsh-configs/README.md

 <br>

-To change the neofetch image, edit the file `~/.config/neofetch/config.conf'` and set the path of your image on "image_source" variable:
+To change neofetch's image, edit the file `~/.config/neofetch/config.conf'` and set the path of your image on "image_source" variable:

 ```bash
 image_source="/opt/neofetch-images/guts.jpg"